Do Yourself and Others a Favour

 Digital data are the foundation of all scientific research.
 The increasing amount and complexity of scientific data – in terms of data types, file formats, file sizes and quantity of files – pose challenges in keeping data organized and documented, to make them available for verification of research and new analyses leading to new insights.

 The DFG Code of Conduct “Guidelines for Safeguarding Good Research Practice”, applicable since August 2019, emphasizes the importance of documenting research.
 It encourages scientists to make research data publicly available and archive data for the long-term (generally ten years).
-The Rules of Good Scientific Practice of the Max-Planck-Society address as well a storage of primary data at least ten years.
-In 2017, the EU Framework Programme Horizon 2020 extended its Open Research Data Pilot to cover all thematic areas, making open access the default for research.
+The Rules of Good Scientific Practice of the Max Planck Society address as well a storage of primary data at least ten years.
+And in Horizon Europe, the beneficiaries must manage the generated research data.

 Why Data Management?